 Mental Health Awareness Walk & Fair

 MHC has teamed up with Rachel Prior, a student at Goodwin College, to present our first ever Mental Health Awareness Walk & Fair on Sunday, May 7th!
-Rachel and her committee are bringing together young adults from across the state, along with their families and friends, to take steps together to improve whole health in a variety of fun and creative ways.
-The morning of activities include tunes by DJ Tony Ramos, a live performance by Sea Tea Improv, readings from MHC’s Write On! program, our therapy dog – Jackie Joy, wellness activities and resources, and much more!
-For more information and to register, visit: http://www.mhconn.org/events/fair/
+Rachel and her committee brought together young adults from across the state, along with their families and friends, to take steps together to improve whole health in a variety of fun and creative ways.
+The morning of activities included tunes by DJ Tony Ramos, a live performance by Sea Tea Improv, readings from MHC’s Write On! program, our therapy dog – Jackie Joy, wellness activities and resources, and much more!
+For more information visit: http://www.mhconn.org/events/fair/

-Sea Tea Improv presents an evening filled with awareness, encouragement, and thoughtful fun through a mix of improv, sketch and standup comedy.
-Mental Health Connecticut will be highlighted during the event as we celebrate our 109th Anniversary of our Founding!
-40% of all proceeds will be donated to Mental Health Connecticut.
-For more information, and to register, click here.
+Sea Tea Improv presented an evening filled with awareness, encouragement, and thoughtful fun through a mix of improv, sketch and standup comedy on May 6.
+Mental Health Connecticut was highlighted during this event as we celebrated our 109th Anniversary of our Founding!
+40% of all proceeds were donated to Mental Health Connecticut.

 Write On!
 Showcase